nikobatzi1990/fvgl/README.md

 # My-Favorite-Video-Games-List

+UPDATE 04/16/25: I have just finished migrating this project to Vite from the dpereciated CRA.
+I am currently working on adding Bootstrap styles to improve the overall look of the application.

 This is a project I created as part of the Code Chrysalis curriculum.
 For Polyglottal week, I independently studied a new language of my own choice; for this project I selected Python along with the Django framework.
 I made simple a RESTful API that saves my favorite video game titles into my local database.
-The included input fields are the title, release year, developer, and genre for each game.
+The included input fields are the title, release year, developer, genre, and image for each game.

-In the future, I would like to improve the frontend, add a list of the current games in the database, and add an individual page for each game.
+In the future, I would like to add an individual page for each game and make certain data values into clickable tags that function as query parameters.
 I am also considering adding a comment field where a user could discuss what aspects they enjoyed about the game.

 ## Getting Started